High harmonics from backscattering of delocalized electrons

-In an atomic context, cut-offs can be extended if the laser-driven electron acquires a larger momentum through backscattering from another atom or ion.
-This requires a large distance of the order of the atomic quiver amplitude $A_{0}/\omega_{0}$ between the back-scattering and recombining ion, where $A_{0}$ is the peak vector potential and $\omega_{0}$ the carrier frequency of the laser.
+In an atomic context, cutoffs can be extended if the laser-driven electron acquires a larger momentum through backscattering from another atom or ion.
+This requires a large distance of the order of the atomic quiver amplitude $A_{0}/\omega_{0}$ between the backscattering and recombining ion, where $A_{0}$ is the peak vector potential and $\omega_{0}$ the carrier frequency of the laser.
 This can theoretically be achieved in laser-assisted ion-atom collisions with a suitable impact parameter \cite{lero03} or for above-threshold ionization in rare-gas clusters with a suitable size, as demonstrated recently in an experiment \cite{waca+20}, but not in molecules which are typically too small.
-Solid-state like systems, on the other hand, can easily match the spatial requirements set by the quiver amplitude of conduction-band electrons and any irregularity in their periodicity may give rise to backscattering.
-Indeed, we will analytically predict and numerically demonstrate in the following significantly extended HHG cut-offs through backscattering of delocalized electrons.
+Solid-like systems, on the other hand, can easily match the spatial requirements set by the quiver amplitude of conduction-band electrons and any irregularity in their periodicity may give rise to backscattering.
+Indeed, we will analytically predict and numerically demonstrate in the following significantly extended HHG cutoffs through backscattering.

+For delocalized electrons, this is to our knowledge a new mechanism which has not been described before.
+Yet, as in the familiar case of elastic backscattering of localized electrons from a nucleus in atoms or molecules, it is characterized by a reversal of the electron momentum $k\,{\to}\,{-}k$.
+To be specific, we study backscattering for a finite chain of regularly placed atoms, where the global potential causes backscattering of the delocalized electron wavepacket near the end of the chain with the driving laser field polarized along the chain.
+This phenomenon should not be confused with backscattering of localized electrons between two layers of a bi-layer material with laser polarization perpendicular to the layer planes \cite{yuji+20}.

-To keep the situation as simple as possible we investigate HHG from a chain of $N$ atoms with a lattice constant (interatomic distance) of $d=7$\,a.u.\ and 4 active electrons per atom as introduced before \cite{hade+17}.
-We will show that extended cut-offs through backscattering from the edge can occur and that HHG is most efficient if the full excursion of the excited laser-driven electron (twice the quiver amplitude $x_{\rm q}$) matches the length of the chain, i.\,e., if $N\,{\approx}\,N_{\rm q}$ with the latter defined by $2 x_{\rm q}\,{\equiv}\,N_{\rm q} d$.
-Motivated by simple scaling arguments and the (semi-)classical trajectory picture for interband harmonics, the predicted cut-off and maximal high-harmonic yield is accurately reflected in the HHG spectra obtained with the laser-driven flux of the $4 N$ electrons.
-Apart from small modifications we find the electron dynamics in a chain with $N{\gtrsim}10$ well described with the band structure of the periodic system.
+We will show that extended cutoffs through backscattering from the edge can occur and that HHG is most efficient if the full excursion of the excited laser-driven electron (twice the quiver amplitude $x_{\mathrm q}$) matches the length of the chain, i.\,e., if the number of atoms $N\,{\approx}\,N_{\mathrm q}$ with the latter defined by $2 x_{\mathrm q}\,{\equiv}\,N_{\mathrm q} d$ and $d$ denoting the interatomic distance.
+Motivated by simple scaling arguments and (semi-)classical trajectory picture for interband harmonics, the predicted cutoff and maximal high-harmonic yield is accurately reflected in the HHG spectra obtained from the laser-driven current.
+Atomic units (a.u.) are used throughout unless stated otherwise.